Aa-Aanegola/Concurrency-in-C/q3/README.md

 if(perf->type == 's')
 	pthread_join(singer_thread, NULL);
 ```
-Here we create separate threads to monitor the acoustic stage, the electric stage and if the performer is a singer then the other performers (the sing_join semaphore).
+Here we create separate threads to monitor the acoustic stage, the electric stage and if the performer is a singer the other performers (the sing_join semaphore).
 We also wait for them to terminate, so we can carry on with the functionality of this thread.

 ```
 if(perf->status == WAITING)